Chart Color Schemes

 Infrastructure

-Moira has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Moira has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that may affect the area.
-Notable projects include Yarrawonga Solar Farm (Yarrawonga Vic 3730), Yarrawonga Mulwala Bridge Replacement, and Yarrawonga Village.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Key projects include Yarrawonga Solar Farm (Yarrawonga Vic 3730), Yarrawonga Mulwala Bridge Replacement, and Yarrawonga Village.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.